withfig/challenge-fullstack/README.md

 👋  Hey!
 We are glad you are excited about joining [Fig](https://fig.io).

-This challenge aims to assess your competency in both frontend and backend tasks.

 ## The challenge
 Build a web app similar to [Explain Shell](https://explainshell.com/explain?cmd=git+push+origin+master) using data from [Fig's completion specs](https://github.com/withfig/autocomplete)